“A shrewd and often-fascinating collection.”—Journal of American History

 "Deftly interrogates the past, present, and future of race and justice in the United States through the lens of the Selma campaign's various meanings and legacies."—John A. Kirk, author of Redefining the Color Line: Black Activism in Little Rock, Arkansas, 1940–1970

 The Shadow of Selma evaluates the 1965 civil rights campaign in Selma, Alabama, the historical memory of the campaign’s marches, and the continuing relevance of and challenges to the Voting Rights Act.
 The contributors present Selma not just as a keystone event but, much like Ferguson today, as a transformative place: a supposedly unimportant location that became the focal point of epochal historical events.
 By shifting the focus from leaders like Martin Luther King Jr. to the thousands of unheralded people who crossed the Edmund Pettus Bridge—and the networks that undergirded and opposed them—this innovative volume considers the campaign’s long-term impact and its place in history.

 Joe Street, associate professor in history at Northumbria University, is the author of Dirty Harry’s America: Clint Eastwood, Harry Callahan, and the Conservative Backlash and The Culture War in the Civil Rights Movement.
-Henry Knight Lozano, senior lecturer in history and American studies at Northumbria University, is the author of Tropic of Hopes: California, Florida, and the Selling of American Paradise, 1869–1929 and California and Hawai’i Bound: U.S. Settler Colonialism and the Pacific West, 1848–1959.
+Henry Knight Lozano, senior lecturer in American history at the University of Exeter, is the author of Tropic of Hopes: California, Florida, and the Selling of American Paradise, 1869–1929 and California and Hawai’i Bound: U.S. Settler Colonialism and the Pacific West, 1848–1959.

 There are currently no reviews available